biobakery/Maaslin2/README.md

 	-z STANDARDIZE, --standardize=STANDARDIZE
 		Apply z-score so continuous metadata are on the same scale [ Default: TRUE ]

+	-e CORES, --cores=CORES
+		The number of R processes to run in parallel [ Default: 1 ]

 ```

 ## Visualization ##